-Internships in the Government and Law Department provide juniors and seniors with the opportunity to study political science through fieldwork and practical experience.
+Internships in the Government and Law Department provide students with the opportunity to study political science through fieldwork and practical experience.

-Internships consist of unpaid and professionally supervised work in one of the following settings: a governmental agency, a law firm or legal department, a political campaign, a news organization, or a public interest or non-governmental organization.
+Internships in Government and Law consist of professionally supervised work in one of the following settings: a governmental agency, a law firm or legal department, a political campaign, a news organization, or a public interest or non-governmental organization.

 Students who pursue an internship will be graded on a credit/no credit basis.
-Credit for an internship counts for a full course and is designated as Govt 380.
+Credit for a Government and Law internship counts for a full course and is designated as Govt 380.
 Internships must be approved for credit prior to participation; no credit will be awarded ex post facto for internships.

 In order to qualify for internship course credit, the fieldwork must be extensive, interactive, and intellectually challenging: